cutright/DVH-Analytics-Bokeh/README.md

 - [X] Dose grid resolution is undefined

-- [ ] Post-import file management

 - [X] Write an update ROI category function for SQL DB

 - [X] Clean and add comments to main.py code

-- [ ] Add ability to plot a temporary plan not in the SQL DB

 - [ ] Move recalculate_ages() from *SQL_to_Python* to somewhere that makes sense